-The best floppy drive available at the time, Disk II solves the Apple II’s most glaring weakness — a lack of storage.
+The best floppy drive available at the time, Disk II solves the Apple II computer’s most glaring weakness — a lack of storage.
 It also helps establish Apple’s flair for handsome profit margins.

 The Apple II had been available for around six months when the need for a better storage option became obvious.
-In today’s world of cloud storage and 256GB mobile devices, it’s strange to consider a time when storage space was at a severe shortage on Apple machines.
+In today’s world of cloud storage and 1-terabyte iPhones, it’s strange to consider a time when storage space was at a severe shortage on Apple machines.
 That certainly proved the case in 1977, however.
 At that time, the only way for users to store and access programs and data was using unfathomably slow cassette tapes.

 The floppy disk provided a new solution.
 IBM invented the 8-inch floppy in the early 1970s.
 Shugart Associates later shrank it to 5 1/4 inches, a size more appropriate for personal computers.
 The 5 1/4-inch floppy disk debuted in 1976, making it cutting-edge technology when it arrived on the Apple II.

-As Wozniak recalled in his autobiography iWoz, the Apple co-founder wanted to attend the Consumer Electronics Show in Las Vegas.
+As Apple co-founder Wozniak recalled in his autobiography, iWoz, he wanted to attend the Consumer Electronics Show in Las Vegas.
 However, he was told that only Apple marketing people were attending.

 “I asked Mike, if I finished the disk drive in time, could I go to Vegas for the show?”
 Woz recalled.
 Markkula agreed.